-'''

-Integer

-a whole number

-32,

--7,

-e.g.

-Real

-a number that can contain a decimal point, these are called "float" values in Python e.g.

-3.14

-Boolean

-a value that can only hold one of two possible states, either True or False

-Character

-a SINGLE character symbol.

-e.g. one letter, one digit, a punctuation mark. '?'

-String

-a sequence of characters.

-e.g. 'This cheese smells.'

-'''
+Integer a whole number e .g.
+32, Real a number that can contain a a number that can contain a decimal poir Boolean a value that can only hold o ne of two pos Character a SINGLE character symbo əl. e.g. on String a sequence of characters. e.g. ' T print( password ) print( 'You have ', lives, ' lives left.' )

 Most Python programs use variables.
 A variable is a named value that can be changed during the execution of a program.
 When we set the value for a variable, we call this assignment (we are assigning a value).

-'''

-Use the = assignment operator to set a value e.g.

-password = '5ecRet123'
+Use the = assignment operator to set a value e.g. password = '5ecRet123'

-'''

 A print statement displays a line of text on the screen.
 This is an output.

-Text enclosed by '' quotes will literally be displayed.
-Anything without quotes will display the value of a variable.
+Text enclosed by ' ' quotes will literally be displayed.
+Anything without quotes will display the value of a variable. print( 'Hello' )